jkjung-avt/tensorrt_demos/README.md

 Lastly, if you plan to run Demo #3 (SSD), you'd also need to have "tensorflowi-1.x" installed.
 You could probably use the [official tensorflow wheels provided by NVIDIA](https://docs.nvidia.com/deeplearning/frameworks/pdf/Install-TensorFlow-Jetson-Platform.pdf), or refer to [Building TensorFlow 1.12.2 on Jetson Nano](https://jkjung-avt.github.io/build-tensorflow-1.12.2/) for how to install tensorflow-1.12.2 on the Jetson system.

-In case you are setting up a Jetson Nano from scratch to run these demos, refer to the following blog posts.
+In case you are setting up a Jetson Nano from scratch to run these demos, you could refer to the following blog posts.
 They contain the exact steps I applied when I did the testing of JetPack-4.3 and JetPack-4.4.

 * [JetPack-4.3 for Jetson Nano](https://jkjung-avt.github.io/jetpack-4.3/)
 * [JetPack-4.4 for Jetson Nano](https://jkjung-avt.github.io/jetpack-4.4/)